dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 The preceding commands:

 * Creates the `RazorUIClassLib` Razor Class Library (RCL).
 * Creates a Razor _Message page, and adds it to the RCL.
 The `-np` parameter creates the page without a `PageModel`.
 * Creates a [viewstart](xref:mvc/views/layout#running-code-before-each-view) file and adds it to the RCL.

 The viewstart file is required to use the layout of the Razor Pages project (which is added in the next section).

-Update the Razor Pages.
-For example:
+Update the Razor Pages:

 * Replace the markup in *RazorUIClassLib/Areas/MyFeature/Pages/Shared/_Message.cshtml* with the following code: